ulid/spec/README.md

 ulid() // 01BX5ZZKBKACTAV9WEVGEMMVS0
 ```

-If, in the extremely unlikely event that, you manage to generate more than 2<sup>80</sup> ULIDs within the same millisecond, or cause the random component to overflow with less, the generation will fail.
+Generating more than 2<sup>80</sup> ULIDs within the same millisecond, or causing the random component to overflow, will result in an error.

 ```javascript
 import { monotonicFactory } from 'ulid'